sletjs/slet/README.md

 'use strict'

 const Slet = require('slet')
-const BaseViewController = require('slet-basecontroller')

 const app = new Slet({
     root: __dirname
 })

-class MyController extends BaseViewController {
+class MyController extends Slet.BaseController {
   get () {
     var a = this.query.a